Home • About • Projects • Blog • Resources • Contact

 Back in my last post, I shared how I migrated TinyLaunch from Framer to React.
 At the time, it was just a cute prototype—a tiny idea for helping solo founders test startup ideas without overwhelm.

-It’s a fully functional, production-ready app with GPT-4o integration, dynamic plan rendering, structured feedback collection, and a real user flow from input → plan → iteration.
+It’s now a fully functional, production-ready free tool with GPT-4o integration, dynamic plan rendering, structured feedback collection, and a real user flow from input → plan → iteration.

 Here's what the file structure looks like today: